John R. Scheel, MD, PhD, MPH

 Director, RAD-AID USA Women’s Health Access Initiative

-Dr. John Scheel is a breast imaging radiologist at the University of Washington.
-Dr. Scheel earned his B.S. with high honors from the University of California, Riverside.
-He earned his M.D. and Ph.D. from the University of California, San Diego and completed his radiology residency and breast imaging fellowship at the University of Virginia.
-As director of RAD-AID USA Women’s Health Access Initiative, Dr. Scheel aims to increase access to breast and cervical cancer screening and other medical services to regions of the United States where healthcare inequalities disproportionately impact women of color.
+Dr. John R. Scheel is a breast imager at Vanderbilt University Medical Center and serves as the Vice Chairman of Global and Planetary Health in the Department of Radiology.
+Dr. Scheel earned his B.S. with high honors from the University of California, Riverside and his M.D. and Ph.D. degrees from the University of California, San Diego.
+He completed his radiology residency and breast imaging fellowship at the University of Virginia and his Master of Public Health from the University of Washington.
+He spent 10 years as faculty in the Department of Radiology at the University of Washington.